I Am Part of the Resistance Inside the Trump Administration: Reactions

+Trump

 According to anonymous "aides and allies" quoted by NBC News, President Trump's private reaction to the anonymous op-ed was "volcanic".
 Via Twitter, he stated that the author was "failing" and "probably here for all the wrong reasons".
 He also questioned whether the aide was another "phony source" invented by the "failing New York Times", tweeting: "If the GUTLESS anonymous person does indeed exist, the Times must, for National Security purposes, turn him/her over to government at once!"
 He later tweeted: "TREASON?"

+Other politicians

 White House press secretary Sarah Huckabee Sanders called the author a "coward" and said that they should resign.
 Some Democrats, including Robby Mook and Peter Daou, criticized the author for not doing enough to stop Trump.
 US Representative Jimmy Gomez commended the author for speaking out against the president but criticized them for maintaining anonymity, saying: "This is the problem with a lot of Republicans, including in the House: they privately say he's wrong, but they don't do anything about it."
 Former president Barack Obama warned that the op-ed should be viewed as a sign of "dangerous times" rather than as a source of comfort, criticizing the actions of the author as undemocratic.

+Media

-Georgetown University political scientist Elizabeth N. Saunders commented that while it is accurate that staff within administrations often push back on the sitting president's views and that staff leak things to the press, the extent to which senior advisers within the Trump administration push back against him is "essentially unprecedented".
+Political scientist Elizabeth N. Saunders commented that while it is accurate that staff within administrations often push back on the sitting president's views and that staff leak things to the press, the extent to which senior advisers within the Trump administration push back against him is "essentially unprecedented".
 Cato Institute scholar Julian Sanchez questioned the author's motives, believing that the editorial would make Trump "even more paranoid" and cause capable staffers to be succeeded by "loyalist nuts and/or Trump family members".
+Dan Gillmor, a technology writer at Arizona State University, dismissed the essay as "an act of trolling."
+Margaret Sullivan of The Washington Post called it "an exercise in ego" and criticized its "turgid prose" but ultimately agreed with the decision to publish it.
+Former George W. Bush speechwriter David Frum chastised the author for staying anonymous and warned that the essay would increase Trump's paranoia: "Things will be worse after this piece.
+They will be worse because of this piece."
+Slate published a satirical response essay titled "I Am Part of the Police Department Inside This Bank Robbery".